 Without adequate project management reports, the project team and project stakeholders end up being in the dark, unable to put their finger on what’s going on with the project.
 As a result, it’s all too easy for the project to fail, simply because the right insights aren’t getting through and therefore, appropriate decisions aren’t being taken.

-Project reporting fulfills the need for information in the management process so that data is taken from where it’s generated, and delivered to where it’s interpreted and applied.
+Project reporting fulfills the need for information in the project management process so that data is taken from where it’s generated, and delivered to where it’s interpreted and applied.

 Overall, project management reports are important because it: